adamsayre/adamsayre.github.io/_posts/the-gig-economy-visits-fantasy.markdown

 "Choose your preferred written language," drones the Superintendent, eyes deep in another glowing paper.

 Varo selects the one that they recognize most of the letters of.
 They'd been speaking a common enough tongue, but written language was a world all of its own.
+A world that Varo hadn't much visited.

-The page rearranged again to say Welcome, new Wanlock!
-A large-eyed smiling animal grins from behind the words.
+The page rearranged again to say *Welcome, new Wanlock!* A large-eyed smiling animal grins from behind the words.
 Varo doesn't recognize it.
 Varo's also only mostly sure what the words say, most words have a nasty habit of swimming together in their eyes.

 "Thank you for your service, please make sure to provide a review of your experience on the next page," the Superintendent reaches across the table and brushes the parchment.